 Admit it, PR measurement has a PR problem.
 It’s particularly bad because some communicators are reluctant to work with data.

 Yet communications’ reliance on data is growing.
 An important part of the brand communicator’s job, for example, is measuring and deriving insights from data.
-This includes monitoring social media so potential issues can be spotted and dealt with before they become crises, says Brad Ross, executive director of corporate & customer communications in the CEO’s office at the Toronto Transit Commission.
+This includes monitoring social media so potential issues can be spotted and dealt with before they become crises, says Brad Ross, chief communications officer for the city of Toronto.

 The good news is data collection and measuring are teachable skills.
 Communicators “don’t need to be data experts” to track key performance indicators (KPIs), argues John Glinski, who is a data expert.
-“You need to understand what data is available or whom to reach out to so you can get the data you need,” says Glinski, a marketing analytics evangelist at Vanguard (yes, that’s really his title).
+“You need to understand what data is available or whom to reach out to so you can get the data you need,” says Glinski.

 Where to Begin?